neti-software/Tezos-NFT-Rental/README.md

 ## Contributing
-Contributions to the Thezos NFT Rental project are welcome.
+Contributions to the Tezos NFT Rental project are welcome.
 Please follow standard open-source contribution guidelines.

 ## Contact
 For more information: